Our Affiliates

 Jill R. Kickul is the Director of the Stewart Satter Program in Entrepreneurship in the Berkley Center for Entrepreneurship and Innovation at New York University Stern School of Business.
 In her faculty position, Professor Kickul teaches courses in both entrepreneurship and social entrepreneurship.
 Her primary research areas of interest include innovation and strategic processes within new ventures, micro-financing practices and wealth creation in transitioning economies, and more recently, social entrepreneurship.

 Professor Kickul is the author of Entrepreneurship Strategy: Changing Patterns in New Venture Creation, Growth, and Reinvention (Sage Publishing).
 Professor Kickul has published more than 70 publications in entrepreneurship and management journals.
 Before joining NYU, Dr. Kickul was the Richard A. Forsythe Chair in Entrepreneurship in the Thomas C. Page Center for Entrepreneurship at Miami University (Ohio) and a Professor in the Management Department in the Farmer School of Business.
-Prior to joining the Miami University faculty, she was the Elizabeth J. McCandless Professor in Entrepreneurship at the Simmons School of Business.
+Prior to joining the Miami University faculty, she was the Elizabeth J. McCandless Professor in Entrepreneurship at the Simmons School of Management.

 She has also taught entrepreneurship internationally for the Helsinki School of Economics and for the International Bank of Asia (Hong Kong MBA Program), and has delivered research seminars at the Stockholm School of Economics, the EM Lyon School of Business, the Aarhus Center for Organizational Renewal and Evolution (CORE, Denmark), and the Jönköping International Business School (Sweden).
-Her work on entrepreneurship education development and curriculum design (Simmons School of Business) has been nationally recognized and supported through the Coleman Foundation Entrepreneurship Excellence in Teaching Colleges Grant and was been named by Fortune Small Business as one of the Top 10 Innovative Programs in Entrepreneurship Education.
+Her work on entrepreneurship education development and curriculum design (Simmons School of Management) has been nationally recognized and supported through the Coleman Foundation Entrepreneurship Excellence in Teaching Colleges Grant and was been named by Fortune Small Business as one of the Top 10 Innovative Programs in Entrepreneurship Education.
 Dr. Kickul has held a number of leadership positions in various well-respected entrepreneurship and management associations.
 Dr. Kickul also participates on a number of boards/organizations, most notably the European Microfinance Network (EMN) and is an Affiliate of the Center for Gender and Organizations (CGO).

 Michelle Kweder is an independent researcher, and consultant to mission-driven organizations.
-Kweder holds a BA in English and Women’s Studies from Hamilton College, a MBA from Simmons School of Business, and a PhD in Business Administration, Organizations and Social Change from the University of Massachusetts – Boston.
+Kweder holds a BA in English and Women’s Studies from Hamilton College, a MBA from Simmons School of Management, and a PhD in Business Administration, Organizations and Social Change from the University of Massachusetts – Boston.
 Prior to pursuing an academic career and joining Simmons, she held leadership positions in both the non-profit and public sectors.

 She has over 20 years of professional experience, including as development director for two community health centers, as executive director at a domestic violence agency, and in the Boston Mayor’s Office of Intergovernmental Relations.
 In 2007, she began her own consulting practice and continues effectiveness, and community-centered outcomes.
 Kweder’s other areas of study and interest include pedagogy in leadership and management education, NGO and social justice careers, NGO management, issues of intersectionality in organizational contexts, and qualitative and transdisciplinary research methods.